Murder of Holly Bobo: Investigation

-Extensive searches of the area were conducted following Bobo's disappearance.
-Several items belonging to Bobo were found scattered throughout the town, including her lunchbox, a receipt with her name on it, a card from school, her cell phone, and the SIM card, which had been removed from it.
+Extensive searches of the area were conducted after Bobo's disappearance.
+Several items belonging to Bobo were found scattered throughout the town, including her lunchbox, a receipt with her name on it, a card from school, her cell phone, and a SIM card, which had been removed from the phone.

-Early in the investigation, the Tennessee Bureau of Investigation (TBI) focused heavily on a registered sex offender who matched the witness description named Terry Britt.
-His home was wire-tapped and searched during the course of the investigation, but he was never charged.
+Early in the investigation, the Tennessee Bureau of Investigation (TBI) focused heavily on a registered sex offender named Terry Britt, who matched the witness description.
+His home was wiretapped and searched during the course of the investigation, but he was never charged.

 In September 2014, Bobo's partial remains were found by ginseng hunters in a wooded area of northern Decatur County, Tennessee, just off I-40, nearly 20 miles (32 km) from Darden.

-The owner of the property said it was not uncommon for people to hunt there without permission.
-One of the men who found the remains said he saw a large bucket in the woods, which he upturned.
-Details of the contents have not been released.
+The owner of the property, Gary Tubbs, said it was not uncommon for people to hunt there without permission.
+Larry Stone, one of the men who found the remains, said he saw a large bucket in the woods, which he upturned.
+Beneath the bucket, he found a human skull.
 He then spotted Bobo's remains spread on the ground behind him.
-Investigators recovered her skull, teeth, several ribs, and one shoulder blade.
-Her skull had a bullet hole in the back of it on the right with the trajectory going left, fracturing her left cheek bone when it exited.
+Investigators recovered Bobo's skull and teeth, several ribs, and one shoulder blade.
+Her skull had a bullet hole in the back of it; the bullet entered the back-right side of her head and traveled to the front-left side, fracturing her left cheekbone when it exited.